| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 Peshitta | "do not go" |

-There is a Greek manuscript variant related to the close of the verse.
+There is a Greek manuscript variant related at the close of the verse.
 Some ancient Greek texts have "in His day" (cf. MSS א, A, L, W, and the Vulgate and Syriac Versions).
 However, several other ancient manuscripts do not have it (cf. MSS P75, B, and some Coptic Versions).
 Textually it is impossible to choose between these manuscripts, however, the phrase is found only here in the NT and may have caused scribes' confusion.
 The most unusual reading is probably original.
 But as so often is the case with these variants, the thrust of the passage is not affected by either choice.

 SPECIAL TOPIC: TEXTUAL CRITICISM

 17:25 "But first He must suffer many things and be rejected by this generation" Jesus has revealed this message several times to His disciples (cf. Matt.
-16:21; 17:9,12,22-23; 20:18-19; Mark 8:31; 9:12; Luke 9:22,44; 12:50; 13:32-33; 18:32-33).
+16:21; 17:9,12,22-23; 20:18-19; Mark 8:31; 9:12; Luke 9:22,44; 12:50; 13:32-33; 17:25; 18:32-33).
 A suffering Messiah was unexpected by the Jews of Jesus' day (cf. 1 Cor.
 1:23), but the OT passages, as well as NT, are specific.

 SPECIAL TOPIC: A SUFFERING MESSIAH